 UPDATE: However, Hitleap has been shut down for years now.
 If you're looking for a solid way to make money, claim some of these signup bonuses, especially our #1 pick:

 How Does HitLeap Work?

-Site owners using HitLeap acquire and spend “hits”, the currency we’ll discuss throughout this post.
+Site owners using HitLeap acquire and spend “hits”, the currency we'll discuss throughout this post.
 Just as a website hit is a person reaching your website, a HitLeap hit is a person who reaches your website from the HitLeap Viewer.
-Depending on whether you’re using the Regular, High, or Ultra Plan (discussed below), those hits will hold a slightly different value to you.
+Depending on whether you're using the Regular, High, or Ultra Plan (discussed below), those hits will hold a slightly different value for you.